LiorAronov/Flask-Crypto-App/readme.md

+# --IN PROGRESS--
+#
-# Crypto Currency Data Flask Application --IN PROGRESS--
+# Crypto Currency Data Flask Application

 ## Introduction
 This Flask application is designed to provide users with real-time cryptocurrency information by connecting to the CoinMarketCap and CoinGecko API. \